Nifty Hacks

 P: /devices/pci0000:00/0000:00:1a.0/usb2/2-1/2-1:1.0/ttyUSB1/tty/ttyUSB1

-Create a file in /etc/udev/rules.d/70-persistent-serial.rules which contains
+Create a file in /etc/udev/rules.d/70-persistent-serial.rules

 #see /lib/udev/rules.d/60-persistent-serial.rules